vistorian/vistorian.github.io/networknarratives.md

 # Tours

 A tour in Network Narratives is best imagined as a slide-deck.
 Each slide tells you something about your network.
 A tour consists of
-* slides, showing a single fact about your network (e.g., the most connected node), and
+* slides, showing a single fact about your network (e.g., a piece of information such as the most connected node, or the network density), and
 * sections, grouping slides of a specific topic (e.g., centrality measures).

 ![](networknarratives/tours.png)